PKizzle/dns/cmd/atomdns/man/conffile.5.md

 Environment variables are supported and either the Unix or Windows form may be used: `{$ENV_VAR_1}` or `{%ENV_VAR_2%}`.

-You can use the `import` "handler" (See sndns-import(7)) to include parts of other files.
+You can use the `import` "handler" (See atomdns-import(7)) to include parts of other files.

 ## Import

-You can use the `import` "handler" to include parts of other files, see sndns-import(7).
+You can use the `import` "handler" to include parts of other files, see atomdns-import(7).
+To prevent infinite recursion a maximum of a 1000 imports are allowed.

 ## Snippets